TigreGotico/ovos-solver-BM25-plugin/README.md

 # BM25CorpusSolver Plugin

-BM25CorpusSolver is an OVOS (OpenVoiceOS) plugin designed to retrieve answers from a corpus of documents using the BM25 algorithm.
+BM25CorpusSolver is an OVOS (OpenVoiceOS) plugin designed to retrieve answers from a corpus of documents using the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm.
 This solver is ideal for question-answering systems that require efficient and accurate retrieval of information from a predefined set of documents.

 ## Features

 - **BM25 Algorithm**: Utilizes the BM25 ranking function for information retrieval, providing relevance-based document scoring.
 - **Configurable**: Allows customization of language, minimum confidence score, and the number of answers to retrieve.
 - **Logging**: Integrates with OVOS logging system for debugging and monitoring.
 - **BM25QACorpusSolver**: Extends `BM25CorpusSolver` to handle question-answer pairs, optimizing the retrieval process for QA datasets.
+- **BM25MultipleChoiceSolver**: Reranks multiple-choice options based on relevance to the query.
+- **BM25EvidenceSolverPlugin**: Extracts the best sentence from a text that answers a question using the BM25 algorithm.

 ## Installation